-Like true love, daffodils are bright and sturdy, flourishing seemingly effortlessly with little more than a bit of sunshine and water, reminding us to keep a positive mindset in all situations and all seasons of love.
+Like true love, daffodils are bright and sturdy,.
+They flourish seemingly effortlessly with little more than sunshine and water, reminding us to keep a positive mindset in all situations and all seasons of love.

 This Valentine’s Day, plant a bulb of love in your heart to bloom in spring.

-It’s our last time to chalk the driveway before Violet moves away.
-Giggling sweetly, she carefully selects shades of blue and grey, then asks me to draw bicycles and an ocean, carefully explaining to her little sister Lulu how the world works; “Only sometimes the sky is blue…”
+Giggling sweetly, she selects blue and grey.
+She asks me to draw bicycles and an ocean, while carefully explaining to her little sister Lulu how the world works; “Only sometimes the sky is blue…”

-We each bend over the cement.
-Lulu can’t color inside the lines yet.
-Part of me hopes she never learns that restriction.
-Maybe she won’t.
-Her parents are exceptional at coloring outside the lines.
-Daddy takes talent and creativity to a new level, and Mommy just stepped away from a traditional job to run in new directions.
+Neither child can color inside the lines yet.
+Part of me hopes they never learns this restriction and perhaps she won’t; heir parents are exceptional at coloring outside the lines.
+Daddy takes talent and creativity to an extreme level, and Mommy just stepped away from a traditional CPG job to run with Nike in new directions.

-Only a few months ago Violet didn’t like the ocean or sand, but is now excited to arrive in Portland just in time for the annual Sand in the City sand castle event, sponsored in part by her mother’s new employer.
+Just a few months ago Violet didn’t like the ocean or sand, but she’s now old enough to hapilly move to Portland in time for their annual Sand in the City sand castle event, sponsored in part by her mother’s new employer.

 In the words of Maya Angelou, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 God strews handfuls of diamonds; brilliantly crisp, each perfect within their myriad uniqueness.
 This impeccable, soft and silent majesty is my true church.

 Inside, candles and Franz Gruber’s “Stille Nacht!
 Heilige Nacht” bookmark the night.

 The sweet “Tortie” I rescued and nursed back to health has lived with me a year.